 Saul hunts Christians, finds Christ

-Before people starting calling the followers of Jesus “Christians,” (see Acts 11:26), they called them followers of the Way.
+Before people started calling the followers of Jesus “Christians” (see Acts 11:26), they called them followers of the Way.
 Some wrote of it as “the way of the Lord.”
 Didache (Teaching), a Christian manual written in either the first or second century, spoke of “Two Ways.”
-There was the way that led to life, and the way that led to death.
-When Jesus’ disciple, Thomas, asked how to get to where Jesus was going, so he could go, too, Jesus said, “I am the way.
+There was the way that led to life and the way that led to death.
+When Jesus’s disciple, Thomas, asked how to get to where Jesus was going, so he could go too, Jesus said, “I am the way.
 I am the truth.
 I am the life.
 If you want to get to the Father, I’m the one who’ll take you there” (John 14:6).

 Eye docs say that staring into the sun could scar and damage the retina, causing blindness.
 But they don’t seem to have any explanation about scales or flakes falling from the eyes, allowing the person to see again.

-Greek-speaking Jews from abroad who had moved to Jerusalem who followed Jesus were the ones who complained that “their needy widows weren’t getting a fair share of the free food, compared to what the local Hebrew-speaking widows were getting” (6:1).
+Greek-speaking Jews from abroad who had moved to Jerusalem who followed Jesus were the ones who complained that “their needy widows weren’t getting a fair share of the free food, compared to what the local Hebrew-speaking widows were getting” (Acts 6:1).

 Caesarea was actually north of Jerusalem.
 But Bible writers often describe any city outside of Jerusalem as “down” because Jerusalem sits on a ridge.
 Anyone wanting to go anywhere had to go down the hill to get there.
 That’s also why the writers usually describe travelers headed to Jerusalem as going “up to Jerusalem.”

 Caesarea was a Roman-style city that Herod the Great built about 50 miles (80 km) north of Azotus (Ashdod).
 Rome’s capital of the entire region, Caesarea sat on the coast, a little south of the Mount Carmel ridge of hills.